Surfer is a content optimization and analysis platform that helps you create high-ranking blog posts and articles.

 Well, you really can’t compare a full-fledged SEO suite like Ahrefs with Surfer.
 Ahrefs has WAY more features.

-So I don’t think it’s fair to evaluate Surfer’s pricing based on an SEO software suite like Ahrefs.
+So, I don’t think it’s fair to evaluate Surfer’s pricing based on an SEO software suite like Ahrefs.
 They’re two different tools.

 But you CAN compare Surfer with its main competitor: Clearscope.

-Obviously the tools aren’t exactly the same.
-But they’re similar.
-So it’s fair to say that Surfer SEO is a really solid value compared to Clearscope.
+So, it’s fair to say that Surfer SEO is a really solid value compared to Clearscope.

-Surfer SEO vs Clearscope
+Surfer SEO vs. Clearscope

 A lot of people ask me: “Which tool do you prefer?
-Surfer SEO or Clearscope?”.
+Surfer SEO or Clearscope?”

-So I thought I’d quickly compare and contrast the two tools.
+So, I thought I’d quickly compare and contrast the two tools.

 At a high level, both tools do essentially the same thing: scrape the current first page of Google’s search results.
-Show you the terms that show up most often on the top pages.
-And update in real-time as you tweak your content.

-And both have a few differences.
 For example, Surfer has an extremely detailed SERP breakdown feature.
-And Clearscope also analyzes whether or not your page’s headers contains the keywords that they should.
+And Clearscope also analyzes whether or not your page’s headers contain the keywords that they should.

 Overall, I prefer Clearscope.
 But it’s close.

-I like Clearscope’s UI much more than Surfer.
-It’s cleaner and easier to navigate.
 But most important of all, Clearscope gives your content an overall letter grade (and the average letter grade of your competition).
-Which helps you know where your content stands.

 On the other hand, Clearscope is much more expensive than Surfer.
-So if you want the best value, definitely go with Surfer.

 Things I Liked About Surfer SEO